BACKGROUND

 SUSPICIOUS ACTIVITY REPORTING

-A Suspicious Activity Report (SAR) will be made to the relevant national crime agency as soon as the knowledge or suspicion that criminal proceeds exist arises and without notice to the client or prospective client of the Firm.
+A Suspicious Activity Report (SAR) will be made to the relevant national crime agency as soon as the knowledge or suspicion that the proceeds of crime are involved in a transaction and without notice to the client or prospective client of the Firm.
 No liability will be accepted by Avv.
-Colin Jamieson, any of his employees, agents, for any loss or damage howsoever arising, following a SAR.
+Colin Jamieson, any of his staff, employees, agents, for any loss or damage howsoever arising, following a SAR.

 The MLRO is exclusively responsible for deciding whether or not the suspicion of illegal activity is great enough to justify the submission of a SAR.